chrisnoonan98675/site/README.md

 **Note:** If you use [Homebrew](http://brew.sh/) to install Jekyll on OS X, you may encounter [this issue](https://github.com/Homebrew/homebrew/issues/11448).
 [Here](http://davidensinger.com/2013/03/installing-jekyll/) is more information about fixing it.

-# Contributing
+# Branches

+## Master branch

-* When you commit a change to the master branch of this repository, a [Jenkins job](https://dexter.xebialabs.com/jenkinsng/job/Documentation/job/app1/job/Jekyll%20docs/) is triggered.
-This job generates the change in HTML and immediately publishes it to [docs.xebialabs.com](https://docs.xebialabs.com).
+When you commit a change to the master branch of this repository, a [Jenkins job](https://dexter.xebialabs.com/jenkinsng/job/Documentation/job/app1/job/Jekyll%20docs/) is triggered.
+This job generates the HTML and immediately publishes it to [docs.xebialabs.com](https://docs.xebialabs.com).

-* To commit a change to GitHub without triggering the Jenkins job, [create a pull request](https://help.github.com/articles/creating-a-pull-request/).
-This allows others to review your work.
+If you want to make a documentation change that should *not* be published immediately, create a branch.

+## Release branches

+A branch should be created for each product or plugin release; for example, `xl-release-4.6.0` or `xl-deploy-5.0.0-beta-2`.
+The release branch contains all changes that should be published for that release.
+The branch must be merged into the master branch when it's time to release that product/plugin version.

+## Feature branches

+You can create branches for a feature—for example, `DEPL-1234` or `REL-5678`—but feature branches are only for short-term use.
+They should eventually be merged into the appropriate release branch when the feature is ready.

+## Pull requests

+If you want to submit changes for review without immediately publishing them, [create a branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/#creating-a-branch) and then [create a pull request](https://help.github.com/articles/creating-a-pull-request/).

+The pull request should be merged into the master branch, a release branch, or a feature branch, depending on what changes it implements.

+# Drafts

-* You can store drafts, images, samples, etc. in `_drafts`.
-Markdown and AsciiDoc files stored in `_drafts` are not be converted to HTML.
+You can store drafts, images, samples, etc. in `_drafts`.
+Markdown and AsciiDoc files stored in `_drafts` are never converted to HTML.

+The `_drafts` folder also contains the *documentation template*.

 # Beta documentation